Ramona's Cuisine

 Instructions

 • Cook the beans according to the package instructions.
-If you chose to use canned beans there is no need for any of the above but jump straight to step 4.
+If you chose to use canned beans will make it easier and quicker.

-• Peel, wash and chop the onions and the carrot, wash the aubergine, pepper and celery and finely chop those too.
+• Peel, wash, chop the onions and the carrot, wash the aubergine, pepper, celery, and finely chop those too.

 • In a deeper type pan or a pot placed on medium fire, put the sliced sausages and the onions.
 No need to add any oil as sausages will release enough oil to cook with.
 Stir and cook for 3-4 minutes.

-• Serve hot with a nice homemade spelt flour bread and pickles or add more stock/water to make it into a nice soup.
+• Serve hot with homemade bread and some pickles or add more stock/water to make it into a nice soup.

 Notes